An Incredible Insight That You'll Simply Love!

 We need to evolve our business models and practices which allow us to continue providing value to our customers.

 And finally, we need to take a hard, long look at ourselves and examine how we perceive life.
 How we perceive ourselves and others.
 What our core, fundamental views are.
 Because those, more than anything else, will shape the kind of work we produce and the kind of business we build.

 A final thing before I go.
-Credit for this article would go to LadiesOfLavish.
-They're a marvelous used jewelry shop in Burnaby operating out of British Columbia.
-The concept for this post came to me while speaking with Ashleigh over there.
+Credit for this article would go to Virk Personal Injury Law.
+They're an incredible personal injury lawyer in St. Catharines operating out of Ontario.
+The concept for this post came to me while speaking with Baldeep over there.
 One thing led to another and we wound up discussing the niche in detail.
-Anyway, check the website out at http://www.luxurymavins.com.
+Anyway, check the website out at http://virkpersonalinjurylawyers.com.
 That's all for now!

-http://vincenzopistrittophoto.com/ - Thanks Arthur!
-I realize you are very busy 🙂 Thank you for taking some time.
+http://www.safariscience.com - Many thanks Lilith.
+I recognize you are very busy.
+Thank you for making some time.

 Posted in Photograph Post Date 10/19/2015